-We are extremely pleased to announce that the first ever National Mikey Powell Memorial Family Fund (NMPMFF) round will open for grant applications from 7 July 2020.
-The first round will close on 7 September 2020.
+We are extremely pleased to announce the second round of National Memorial Family Fund grants (as well as the UFFC Children’s Christmas Gift Fund) which open for applications from 7 December 2020.

 Traditionally, a letter is hand delivered to 10 Downing Street with the demands to reform state custody practices and procedures.
 This years letter was sent by post and is reproduced in full in this article.

 The author of a high-profile report into deaths in custody says she is disappointed its demands for reform of the police, justice system and health service appear to have been “kicked into the long grass”.

 In September 2020 the IOPC released details of their Impact report and Strategic plan for the period 2018-2022, setting out improvement plans for policing practice and reducing future risks.

 The home secretary is to consider the case for a public inquiry into the 1974 Birmingham Pub Bombings.
 The blasts at the Mulberry Bush and Tavern in the Town pubs killed 21 people and injured 220.

 The shooting death of Arbery, 25, is a story about a mother’s relentless pursuit for the truth of what happened to her son.
 It’s also a case that has raised questions about race and racism in the United States.